If You Like Illumina, You'll Love Genomic Health

 For those investors at least vaguely familiar with the genetic testing industry, Genomic Health is a known name.
 It's not an especially well-known name, with a market cap of only $1.1 billion and TTM revenue of $331 million.
 Its portfolio of DNA-based diagnostics are respected within certain circles though... particularly within the cancer-testing arena, where Genomic Health specializes.

 As of the most recent look, Genomic Health has in its portfolio tests that gauge an individual's risk linked to colon cancer, prostate cancer and breast cancer.
 More, and more finite, tests are always in development though.
 Melanoma, ovarian or gastrointestinal stromal cancers are on the radar.
-At this month's ASCO event, the company presented eight different kinds of oncology testing leveraging its DX technology, further widening its list of potential targets
+At this month's ASCO event, the company presented eight different kinds of oncology testing leveraging its DX technology, further widening its list of potential targets.

 That's not the interesting or investment-worthy aspect of Genomic Health right now, however.

 While genome sequencing isn't exactly a new science and was first commercialized several years ago, it's only been within the past few years the industry as a whole could be considered viable and self-sustaining.
-The aforementioned Illumina was and still is one of the company's turning a reliable profit in the business.
+The aforementioned Illumina was and still is one of the companies turning a reliable profit in the business.
 Genomic Health isn't.

 That's about to change, however... one of the proverbial sweet spots in stepping into GHDX now.